 Hey I’m Jon!
-I’m the writer and photographer behind the Global Viewpoint travel blog!
+I’m the visionary behind the Global Viewpoint travel blog!

-Welcome to my travel blog!
-This is a site where I share my adventures from around the world, as well as travel tips, guides, photos, videos, and much more.
+Welcome to my corner of the internet, or as I like to call it, my travel blog.
+This is where I share my adventures from around the world, as well as travel tips, itineraries, guides, reviews, photos, videos, and much more.

-I’m a full-time travel blogger from Boston (Cambridge, to be exact).
-But mostly, I’m just a guy with a passion for traveling and dreams to make a living out of it.
+I’m a full-time travel blogger from Boston (Wakefield, to be precise).
+But mostly, I’m just a guy with a passion for traveling and a dream to make a living out of it.
 So far, it’s been working out pretty well, but I still have a long way to go.
 The journey never really ends.

-In case you were wondering, I’m 6′ 3″ tall, my last name is Lithuanian (though I’m also of Swedish and English descent), and I never held a camera until I was 24 years old.
-Now I’m 26, and I just found out what a starburst effect is.
-(That’s what you get for not taking any formal courses).
+In case you were wondering, I’m 6′ 4″ (193 cm) tall, my last name is Lithuanian (though I’m also Swedish and English), and I’m 30 years old.

 Some other fun facts about me: